Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 More concretely, one can compute the expectation value of a second-quantized operator $\hat{\mathcal{O}}$ on the perturbed condensate states $\ket{\Delta;x^0,\vb*{x}}$ by using the algebra of creation and annihilation operators.
 The result can be split generically as

 where $\bar{\mathcal{O}}$ and $\delta\mathcal{O}$ are background and perturbed contributions, respectively.
 Note that, due to the peaking properties of the states $\ket{\Delta;x^0,\vb*{x}}$, the above expectation value is localized in relational space and time.
 In this sense, the quantities obtained are effective relational observables.
 As such, their dynamics should be compared, at least in an appropriate limit, with the dynamics of the corresponding classical cosmological relational observables.
 Since these are gauge-invariant extensions of gauge-fixed quantities, one could alternatively compare the dynamics of the above expectation values with the dynamics of the corresponding classical cosmological observables in harmonic gauge (since the physical frame used to localize quantities is in fact harmonic)~\cite{Gielen:2013naa,Oriti:2016qtz,Marchetti:2020umh,Marchetti:2021gcv}, as derived in Appendix~\ref{sec:Classical perturbation theory}.

-This will be the goal of Sec.~\ref{sec:Solutions of GFT and GR perturbations}.
+{ In Sec.~\ref{sec:Geometric observables}$-$\ref{sec:Dynamics of matter observables}, respectively, we will compute expectation values and dynamics of geometric, number, and matter operators.
+Then, in Sec.~\ref{sec:mukhanovsasaki} we will use the results of the previous sections to derive the dynamics of an appropriate \qmarks{curvature-like variable}.
+Finally, in Sec.~\ref{sec:Solutions of GFT and GR perturbations}, we will compare the effective GFT perturbation dynamics with the GR ones in harmonic gauge.}